cea-hpc/modules/doc/source/design/variants.rst

         - as Boolean values are translated to their canonical form (*0* or *1*) when specified
         - an error is raised otherwise
         - exception made for the *0* and *1* integers

+    - when no list of accepted value is provided it means any value is accepted

+        - it is up to the modulefile author to write the appropriate test after variant declaration to check that the value provided is acceptable

 - may be aliased (when argument ``--alias`` is passed) in which case: